The Diamond Edge 320 vs SB1: Which is Right for You in 2023?

 > The Edge 320.

-Diamond Archery Edge 320 70lbs Compound Bow, Right Hand, Breakup Country
+Diamond Archery Edge 320 70lbs Compound Bow, Right Hand, BreakUP Country

 • Powered by Bowtech's Synchronized Binary Cam System for arrow velocity of 320 fps